Read Time: 6 minutes

-Targeting is the most flexible part today.
-If you like, you can just use AdButler’s built-in platform targeting to make sure the right campaigns and banners show up on the page, whether you’re aiming at desktop, mobile, tablet, or whatever.
+Targeting is the most flexible part.
+If you like, you can just use AdButler’s built-in platform targeting to make sure the right campaigns and banners show up on the page, whether you’re aiming at desktop or mobile.
 Even better, if your zone doesn’t have any mobile banners in it (say a rather wide leaderboard), AdButler won’t display anything, the zone will collapse, and no one will be the wiser.

 Make It Look Pretty

 Displaying doesn’t have to be a separate topic.
 For most of you, you can just paste the zone tag or pass it along to your publisher and be good to go.
 Displaying is more of an issue if you’re building dynamic ad units, like interstitials, (which we have guides for) or working in a mobile app where you can’t paste in zone tags (which Dan wrote an article on).
 But don’t discount displaying, even if you can just use our tags.